marszalekm/maze_solver/README.md

 # maze_solver

 Algorithm finds a way out of the maze.
 Maze is provided as a black & white image with 1 pixel wall thickness and corridors.
-It is based on a very basic idea, that doesn't include any sophisticated method or algorithm for finding a shortest paths etc.
+It is based on a idea used in A* algorithm where distance to the exit is calculated for each cell.

 General workflow:
 1. Algorithm establishes start and end.
 Image is converted to an array.